kzmeyao/sando/src/posts/costa-rica/rio-celeste.md

 <figure>

-Tucked in the Tenerio Volcanic National Park, the Rio Celeste is a distinctively turquoise colored river.
+Tucked in the Tenerio Volcanic National Park of Costa Rica, the Rio Celeste is a distinctively turquoise colored river.
 It gets its appearance from a physical phenomenon called _Mie scattering_ rather than a chemical one.
 It is such a wonderful shade of blue that before seeing the real deal, I initially thought online photos of the river must have been photoshopped.

 <figure>
 <figure>